wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-full-stack-developer-tualatin-tust862r82.md

   Welcome to an exciting opportunity for a Full Stack Developer in the beautiful city of Tualatin, OR.
-Known for its proximity to stunning natural beauty and neighboring cities like Portland, Lake Oswego, and West Linn, Tualatin offers a unique blend of small-town charm and big-city opportunity.
+Known for its proximity to stunning natural beauty and neighboring cities like Portland, Lake Oswego, and West Linn, Tualatin offers a unique blend of smalltown charm and bigcity opportunity.
 Our Client, a dynamic fintech startup, is looking for an expert developer with a passion for building secure, scalable web applications for payment processing and financial transactions.

-  ## Qualifications...
+Qualifications...
 location: 'Tualatin, OR'
 team: Finance
 datePosted: '2024-12-27T12:42:33.502Z'